thomwolf/awesome-limits-of-dl4nlp/README.md

 # Thinking beyond Deep Learning
 > *No healthy human being would ever mistake a turtle for a rifle or parking sign for a refrigerator.* Gary Marcus, Deep Learning: A Critical Appraisal

-A curated list of recent papers exploring the limits of deep learning tools for NLP and the open-fields beyond them.
-This is a selection of "constructive" papers trying to highlight the qualitative limits of current technics and to offer interesting ways to overcome them.
+A curated list of recent papers exploring the qualitative limits of deep learning tools for NLP and the open-fields beyond them.
+I limit this selection to constructive papers with interesting insights.

+Outside of focus: interpretability, better models of long-term dependencies (memory)

 # Model limits
-Exploring the "qualitative" limits of Deep Learning models for NLP (beyond memory and interpretability which are important questions but not the focus here)
 - [Evaluating Compositionality in Sentence Embeddings](http://arxiv.org/abs/1802.04302) by Dasgupta, I., Guo, D., Stuhlmüller, A., Gershman, S. J., & Goodman, N. D. (2018).
 - [Adversarial Examples for Evaluating Reading Comprehension Systems](http://arxiv.org/abs/1707.07328) by Jia, R., & Liang, P. (2017)
 - [Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks](https://arxiv.org/abs/1711.00350) by Lake, B. M., & Baroni, M. (2017)